How can I be sure the shellfish (kai moana) I am gathering is safe to eat?

 A further risk factor is that shellfish are often eaten raw or only partially cooked - which may not kill the polluting bugs.
 Cooking shellfish does not destroy biotoxins from algal blooms.

-To avoid collecting shellfish that could make you sick, Public Health advise you to collect only from visibly clean seawater with no potential contamination from sources of human or animal sewage.
+To avoid collecting shellfish that could make you sick, Public Health advises you to collect only from visibly clean seawater with no potential contamination from sources of human or animal sewage.

 We advise you NOT to collect shellfish: